-Then we need to refund the customers, say sorry and they rarely return because we deceived them.
+Then we need to refund the customers and say sorry; they rarely return because we deceived them.
 Always mention “Out Of Stock” for such products, when they are back in stock, restock them in your online store.

 Step 6: Set Up Your E-Commerce Store

 It’s time to build your online e-commerce store!
-There are a few amazing e-commerce platforms that you could choose but mainly it boils down to Shopify and BigCommerce.
+There are a few amazing e-commerce platforms that you could choose but mainly it boils down to Shopify, BigCommerce, and WooCommerce.

 People do like Shopify more and I get why!
-It has a good dashboard but BigCommerce is much more powerful than Shopify.
+It has a good dashboard but BigCommerce is also not bad!

-BigCommerce offers premium-level service that only the biggest companies use, which means it has much more customizations and discount options for the same price as Shopify.
+BigCommerce offers premium-level service that only the biggest companies use, it has slightly more customizations and discount options than Shopify.

 You can cancel the plan after a month if you don’t like it.
 I don’t see a reason why anyone would miss this huge discount.

-Once you buy an e-commerce platform, you’ll need to set it up, connect your domain, design the website, add product listings, product descriptions, product details such as tags, prices, etc.
+Once you buy an e-commerce platform, you’ll need to set it up, connect your domain, design the website, and add product listings, product descriptions, and product details such as tags, prices, etc.

-You may also want to create bestsellers, recommended products, latest patterns, exclusive limited time offers, Buy One Get One Free, Under ___ offers to attract visitors and boost sales.
+You may also want to create bestsellers, recommended products, latest patterns, exclusive limited-time offers, and Buy One Get One Free, Under ___ offers to attract visitors and boost sales.